BurgersAndSalads/GAbootcamp/w11/d5/react-native-intro/Readme.md

 React Native uses [Node.js](https://nodejs.org/), a JavaScript runtime to build our JavaScript code, as well as requires several dependencies in order to run.
 We can install these with `brew`.

+### Expo

+React Native's <a href="https://reactnative.dev/docs/environment-setup">environment setup documentation</a> states:

+>If you are new to mobile development, the easiest way to get started is with Expo CLI.
+Expo is a set of tools built around React Native and, while it has many features, the most relevant feature for us right now is that it can get you writing a React Native app within minutes.
+You will only need a recent version of Node.js and a phone or emulator.
+If you'd like to try out React Native directly in your web browser before installing any tools, you can try out Snack.

+>If you are already familiar with mobile development, you may want to use React Native CLI.
+It requires Xcode or Android Studio to get started.
+If you already have one of these tools installed, you should be able to get up and running within a few minutes.
+If they are not installed, you should expect to spend about an hour installing and configuring them.

+So, although Expo is easier, and Snack lets you do it in the browser, this tutorial will use React Native CLI with Xcode (mac-only).
+If you are on windows, or want to develop for android, check out the above documentation to get setup.
+The code itself should be the same.

 ### Installing dependencies

 First, we need to use `homebrew` to install [watchman](https://facebook.github.io/watchman/), a file watcher from Facebook: